shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 <img src='{{ site.url }}/img/tutorials/setting-local-environment/rn-getting-started.png'/>
 </p>

-Once you have that set up, you can continue your work like it was a regular React Native app on an emulator.
+Once you have that set up, you can continue your work like it was a regular React Native app.

 ```ShellSession
 $ react-native run-ios